CESNET/SecurityCloudGUI/README.md

 ### The graph is blank / broken
 If you just opened the GUI or changed profile, then your currently selected profile has not its data accessible to the apache user.
 Either the permissions were misset or the 'config.php' is pointing to the wrong directory (did you set the $IPFIXCOL_CFG and $IPFIXCOL_DATA properly?
 Did you add the final slash?).

 Alternatively, you have the GUI opened for a while, you've switched some tabs and returned to the graph and it's blank now.
 You've probably resized the browser window earlier.
 To fix this you can resize the window again or reload the page.
-This problem is due to the dygraphs library used to render the graph that requires to not hide the active graph which is precisely what I need to do when changing tabs.
+This problem is due to the dygraphs library used to render the graph that requires to not hide the active graph which is precisely what I need to do when changing tabs. **NOTE:** this issue has been at least partially fixed.
+See issue #7 for details.

 Even alternatively, your rrdtool is not in your $PATH or it is not in version which supports '-a JSONTIME' export format.
 If the former is true, edit the $RRDTOOL variable in config.php accordingly.
 If the latter is true, you'll most probably will have to install rrdtool from the [source code](http://oss.oetiker.ch/rrdtool/pub/?M=D).

-### fdistdump querry cannot be killed
+### fdistdump query cannot be killed
 Most probably you did request a lot of data that were processed quickly by the fdistdump and send to PHP which is currently struggling to process it and send it to the GUI.
 Querries can only be killed if the job is still performed by the fdistdump, at the PHP level you just have to wait.

+### Local time vs UTC
+By default, GUI tries to use and display local times.
+If this causes any kind of problem, you can always force the GUI to use UTC.
+Simply open config.php and change $USE_LOCAL_TIME variable to false.

 ### Transaction files could not be created
 You've probably changed the $TMP_DIR to the place where apache does not have read+write access.
 You have no reason to change this variable from the original '/tmp/scgui/' and I recommend you to keep it that way.